oxfordinternetinstitute/oxonfair/README.md

 ### Why Another Fairness Library?

 Fundamentally, most existing fairness methods are not appropriate for use with complex classifiers on high-dimensional data.
-These classifiers are prone to overfitting on the training data, which means that trying to balance error rates (e.g., when using equal opportunity) on the training data, is unlikely to transfer well to new unseen data.
+These classifiers are prone to overfitting on the training data, which means that trying to balance error rates (e.g., when using equal opportunity) on the training data is unlikely to transfer well to new unseen data.
 This is a particular problem when using computer vision (see [Zietlow et al.](https://arxiv.org/abs/2203.04913)), but can also occur with tabular data.
 Moreover, iteratively retraining complex models (a common requirement of many methods for enforcing fairness) is punitively slow when training the model once might take days, or even weeks, if you are trying to maximize performance.

-At the same time, postprocessing methods which allow you to train once, and then improve fairness on held-out validation data generally require the protected attributes to be available at test time, which is often infeasible, particularly with computer vision.
+At the same time, postprocessing methods which allow you to train once and then improve fairness on held-out validation data, generally require the protected attributes to be available at test time, which is often infeasible, particularly with computer vision.

 OxonFair is built from the ground up to avoid these issues.
 It is a postprocessing approach, explicitly designed to use inferred attributes where protected attributes are not available to enforce fairness.
 Fairness can be enforced both on validation, or on the train set, when you are short of data and overfitting is not a concern.
 When enforcing fairness in deep networks or using provided attributes, a classifier is only trained once, for non network-based approaches, e.g., scikit-learn or xgboost, with inferred attributes we require the training of two classifier (one to predict the original task, and a second to estimate groups membership).

-That said, we make several additional design decisions which we believe make for a better experience for data scientists:
+We make several additional design decisions that we believe make for a better experience for data scientists:

-#### Direct support for pytorch including NLP and Computer Vision
+#### Direct support for PyTorch including NLP and Computer Vision

 See [here](./examples/pytorch_minimal_demo.ipynb) for an example.
 In brief, the steps are: